Southern Ivy League Schools: What You Need to Know

 3. Is Duke a Southern Ivy?

-Yes, though figuratively speaking, there isn’t an official list for the Southern Ivy League.
-Duke is the top ranked school in all the Southern states.
+Yes, figuratively speaking, Duke is a Southern Ivy.
+Duke is the top-ranked school in all the Southern states.

 Final Thoughts